-As of now, FastStart will be enabled for few games that are available on Xbox Game Pass catalog.
+As of now, FastStart will be enabled for a few games that are available on the Xbox Game Pass catalog.
 Also, it will be available for English Language only.
 This will make sure to get the benefits of FastStart out to maximum gamers in a short time.
 As of now, there is no official list of games from the company, but they will be listed here.
-However, The Flame in the Flood, one of the first games to support FastStart on Xbox One.
+However, The Flame in the Flood, is one of the first games to support FastStart on Xbox One.

 How quicker are start times with FastStart?

-According to the Xbox Team, this is twice as fast as compared to previous experience, on an average.
+According to the Xbox Team, this is twice as fast as compared to previous experience, on average.
 In short, if you had to wait for an hour to start playing, you can start playing it in half of that time now.
 However, the real deal is that you can start playing almost instantly once the basic files are downloaded.
 The better your download speed is, the better advantage of FastStart while minimizing the possibility of experiencing gameplay interruptions.

 That said, if your connection doesn’t stay stable, and speed falls below the minimum threshold, you will receive a warning.
 The notification will share about the problem and may pause the game until the download is complete.